 It’s been roughly 30 years since the desktop computer revolutionized the way the graphic design industry works.
 For decades before that, it was the hands of industrious workers, and various ingenious machines and tools that brought type and image together on meticulously prepared paste-up boards, before they were sent to the printer.

-The documentary, Graphic Means, which is now in production, will explore graphic design production of the 1950s through the 1990s—from linecaster to photocomposition, and from paste-up to PDF.
+Graphic Means, explores graphic design production of the 1950s through the 1990s—from linecaster to photocomposition, and from paste-up to PDF.

 Message from the director.

 I have amassed a vast collection of design production manuals (1960s, 70s, and 80s) from the Goodwill over the years.
 As the stack grew, it became clear I was naturally drawn to this period of design, and the skills and processes that went along with it.
 I missed these production methods by about 12 years (I started studying design in 1996), and worked almost exclusively with a computer during my education and after.